Joovo/eleventy-high-performance-blog/README.md

 - …and SHOULD be committed to git.
 - `.persistimages.sh` helps with this.

+## What I changed

+I(Joovo) removed test module and add some useful blocks such as exchange links,etc.

 ## Disclaimer

 This is not an officially supported Google product, but rather [Malte's](https://twitter.com/cramforce) private best-effort open-source project.